-Check that Point snap, Line snap, Cursor snap and Info are on, and Fast snap and fast Accept) snap are both turned off.
+Check that Point snap, Line snap, Cursor snap and Info are on, and Fast pick and Fast Snaps cad accept snap are both turned off.

 Zoom in to the left dam.
 Your overall screen layout including the 'Plan 1' view should now look as shown below.